unknownperson-vos/MultiBlox/README.md

 ## 🎮 How to Use MultiBlox

-1. Open MultiBlox using `Start.bat`
+1. Open MultiBlox using `START.bat`
 2. Open any browser (Chrome, Edge, Firefox, Opera, etc.)
 3. Log into a Roblox account and press **Play**
 4. Repeat in another browser or private window for additional accounts